-HYDROKINETICS
+MARINE HYDROKINETICS

 In the U.S., most hydropower is generated using conventional designs.
-Hydropower has the potential for growth by using hydrokinetic technologies: energy from moving waves, tides, and currents.
+Hydropower has the potential for growth by using marine energy or hydrokinetic technologies: energy from moving waves, tides, and currents

-HYDROPOWER PLANT

-A conventional hydropower plant is a system with three parts: a power plant where the electricity is produced; a dam that can be opened or closed to control water flow; and a reservoir (artificial lake) where water can be stored.
+HYDROPOWER PLANT A conventional hydropower plant is a system with three parts: a power plant where the electricity is produced; a dam that can be opened or closed to control water flow; and a reservoir (artificial lake) where water can be stored.